 Goodwill represents the excess of amounts paid for acquiring businesses over the fair value of the net assets acquired.
-The goodwill balances were \$824 million and \$418 million as of December 31, 2011 and \$456 million and \$418 million as of December 31, 2010 for the Allstate Protection segment and the Allstate Financial segment, respectively.
-The increase in 2011 relates to the acquisition of Esurance and Answer Financial.
+The goodwill balances were \$822 million and \$418 million as of December 31, 2012 and \$824 million and \$418 million as of December 31, 2011 for the Allstate Protection segment and the Allstate Financial segment, respectively.
 The Company's reporting units are equivalent to its reporting segments, Allstate Protection and Allstate Financial.
 Goodwill is allocated to reporting units based on which unit is expected to benefit from the synergies of the business combination.
 Goodwill is not amortized but is tested for impairment at least annually.
 The Company performs its annual goodwill impairment testing during the fourth quarter of each year based upon data as of the close of the third quarter.
 The Company also reviews goodwill for impairment whenever events or changes in circumstances, such as deteriorating or adverse market conditions, indicate that it is more likely than not that the carrying amount of goodwill may exceed its implied fair value.

 To estimate the fair value of its reporting units, the Company may utilize a combination of widely accepted valuation techniques including a stock price and market capitalization analysis, discounted cash flow calculations and peer company price to earnings multiples analysis.
 The stock price and market capitalization analysis takes into consideration the quoted market price of the Company's outstanding common stock and includes a control premium, derived from historical insurance industry acquisition activity, in determining the estimated fair value of the consolidated entity before allocating that fair value to individual reporting units.
 The discounted cash flow analysis utilizes long term assumptions for revenue growth, capital growth, earnings projections including those used in the Company's strategic plan, and an appropriate discount rate.
-The peer company price to earnings multiples analysis takes into consideration the price earnings multiples of peer companies for each reporting unit and estimated income from the Company's strategic plan.
+The peer company price to earnings multiples analysis takes into consideration the price to earnings multiples of peer companies for each reporting unit and estimated income from the Company's strategic plan.

-Goodwill impairment evaluations indicated no impairment as of December 31, 2011 or 2010.
+Goodwill impairment evaluations indicated no impairment as of December 31, 2012 or 2011.